OUR 5 PILLARS OF SUSTAINABILITY

 People are at the heart of what we do.
 Providing a living wage is essential.

 What we will do next: We will maintain this commitment by only working with fair wage suppliers who can provide documentation of this.
 We also plan to include more 3rd party auditing and certifications to ensure this.

 Fashion has a serious waste problem.
 Many of our favorite brands are dumping or destroying product that doesn't sell.

 What we are already doing: We intentionally design our collections to be "evergreen."
 This means that our styles are not trendy and will not go out of style after one season.
 Our products have a longer selling life, and will never be destroyed to make room for new inventory.

 What we will do next: We are taking a "slow and steady" approach to inventory and growth.
 Instead of placing large orders, we place small test orders on new styles and only place reorders on styles that work well for you!

 "Sustainable" is a buzzword.
 For us, using materials that are non-toxic and biodegradable are our biggest priority.

 What we are already doing: Leather requires a lot of chemicals and water to produce.
 The most sustainable alternative is vegetable-tanning.
 This process uses tree bark instead of chromium and other harsh chemicals.
 Leather that is vegetable-tanned is more durable and reparable than synthetic alternatives, and is also biodegradable at the end of it's useful life.
 85% of our leather is vegetable-tanned.
 Learn more about our sourcing.

 What we will do next: We plan to maintain and expand our relationship with Leather Working Group-certified suppliers and explore alternative biodegradable materials.
 Think "leather" from pineapple pulp or bamboo!

 The fashion industry is responsible for 10% of the world's carbon emissions.

-What we are already doing: In 2020, we offset our carbon footprint for all shipping through the non-profit Native Energy.
+What we are already doing: At the end of every year we offset our carbon footprint for all shipping through the non-profit Native Energy.
 They use the money to fund creative carbon capturing and renewable energy projects with the motto, "Build a better future together".